prateekanandiitb/prateekanandiitb.github.io/_pages/about.md

 </div>
 <hr style="margin-top:10px; margin-bottom:20px;">

-Our group studies the dynamics of particles suspended in fluid flows — a key problem in understanding the **microphysics** of complex suspensions.
+Our group studies the dynamics of particles suspended in fluid flows — a key problem in understanding the **microphysics of complex suspensions**.
 Such systems are found across nature and industry, ranging from blood and pulp suspensions all the way to Cirrus clouds that play a crucial role in the earth-atmosphere radiation budget.
-We use theoretical models and numerical simulations to investigate how particle motion and orientation influence the bulk properties of the suspension.
+We use **theoretical models** and **numerical simulations** to investigate how particle motion and orientation influences the bulk properties of a suspension.
 Our research lies at the intersection of fluid mechanics, applied mathematics and computational physics, aiming to bridge microscopic particle behavior with macroscopic flow phenomena.

 ---